NZSmartie/CoAP.Net/Readme.md

 # CoAP.Net

-My attempt at writing a CoAP library for .Net Core that is compliant with [RFC7252]
+My attempt at writing a CoAP library for .Net Standard (1.3) that is compliant with [RFC7252]

-No attempt will be made to make this library backwards complaint with its drafts

-**Note:** This project was created with Visual Studio 2017 RC, thus older versions MSBuild/XBuild doesn't like the .csproj files
+**Note:** This project was created with Visual Studio 2017 RC, thus older versions MSBuild/XBuild will nto accept the .csproj files

 ## Motivation